 When to Contact a Medical Professional

-Call your dentist if you have a toothache.
+Call your dentist if you have any tooth pain or discomfort.

 See your dentist for a routine cleaning and exam if you have not had one in the last 6 months.